 Nothing says “Happy Holidays” like lighting sparklers for Christmas!
 Every year on December 24th and 25th, we celebrate Christmas Eve and Christmas Day, respectively.
 Christmas is traditionally a time to spend time with friends, family, and loved ones, an exchange gifts and trinkets to express your love and get into the spirit of giving.
 While most people wouldn’t usually associate Christmas with sparklers, a growing number of people are using sparklers for Christmas Eve and Christmas Day.
-Because of their increasing popularity and growing demand, we have decided to make our entire line of products available year-round, most importantly our Christmas sparklers.
+Because of their increasing popularity and growing demand, we have decided to make our entire line of products available year-round, most importantly our sparklers for Christmas.

-While most people imagine the 4th of July, New Year’s Eve, or weddings when they think of using sparklers, sky lanterns, party poppers, and wooden roses, you would be surprised at how popular Christmas sparklers have become over the recent years.
+While most people imagine the 4th of July, New Year’s Eve, or weddings when they think of using sparklers, sky lanterns, and wooden roses, you would be surprised at how popular Christmas sparklers have become over the recent years.
 In fact, demand has risen for sparklers for other holidays besides just Christmas, and the incorporation of sparklers in all holidays across the board is remarkably common.
 For this reason, we are proud to now be offering Christmas sparklers as part of our growing collection.

 A Brief History of Christmas